Hithroc/ghc-proposals/proposals/0000-term-lookup-rules.md

 I (Artyom Kuznetsov) will implement the change.

-There's a merge request with `-Wpuns` warning implementation which can be found here [here](https://gitlab.haskell.org/ghc/ghc/merge_requests/2044).
+There's a merge request with `-Wpuns` warning implementation which can be found [here](https://gitlab.haskell.org/ghc/ghc/merge_requests/2044).